burakkaygusuz/web-security-scanner/README.md

 ## How to Run

+**Important:** The scanner CLI is disabled by default for flexibility.
+To run the scanner from the command line, you must enable it by passing `-Dscanner.cli.enabled=true`.

 You can run the scanner by providing a target URL as a command-line argument.

 **Example Usage:**